NaturalNode/natural/README.md

     console.log(nounInflector.singularize('beers'));

-like many of the other features String can be patched to perform the operations directly. the "Noun" suffix to the methods is necessary as verbs will be supported in the future.
+Like many of the other features String can be patched to perform the operations directly.
+The "Noun" suffix to the methods is necessary as verbs will be supported in the future.

     nounInflector.attach();
     console.log('radius'.pluralizeNoun());
     console.log('beers'.singularizeNoun());

+### Numbers

-counters can also be produced from integers with CountInflector
+Numbers can be counted with a CountInflector

-    countInflector = natural.CountInflector;
+    var countInflector = natural.CountInflector;

 outputs "1st"